Mizzalini/freeCodeCamp-projects/README.md

 # Projects from freeCodeCamp

-This repository contains projects built following the various [freeCodeCamp](https://www.freecodecamp.org/learn/) courses.
+This repository contains projects built following the various [freeCodeCamp](https://www.freecodecamp.org/learn/) courses.<br>
 Enter each folder to see the projects built.

 ## Courses List